1. Explore something.

 4. Swing at something.

 Squeeze in one last game of golf—mini golf, that is—before your local course shuts down for the season.

 Why golf?
 Because it’s a great way for kids to work on physical and social skills, including hand-eye coordination, taking turns, and patience!
-Visit a local course on Miniature Golf Day on Friday, September 21, and if the game’s a hit, try a mini-golf club crawl on Saturday and Sunday.
+Visit a local course on Miniature Golf Day on Saturday, September 21, and if the game’s a hit, try a mini-golf club crawl next weekend.

 Or try foot golf.
 No kidding.
 Check it out.
 It’s a lot like golf and a little like soccer.
 It’s perfect for an autumn day and it is the hot sport that you’re going to love but didn’t know you were missing.
 Kid-and-parent pairs of varying skills and ages can play this together on a formal foot-golf course.
 Or try a friendly round of at home, adapted for your space, and wear anything you want to be comfortable.

 Archery is a crazy-awesome activity for kids and parents, and fall is the perfect time of year to hone your skills with bows and arrows.
 Archery is fun, safe (with supervision), and inexpensive, and participation pays off big time—physically, socially, and academically.
 Archery builds skills, confidence, discipline, and awareness, as well as core strength, balance, hand-eye coordination, and stability.
 Sounds good, doesn’t it?
 You probably remember archery from The Hunger Games, The Hobbit, or Robin Hood.
 (The latter also happens to be a pretty good adventure story to read together, as a family, afterward.)

 6. Learn something.

 You may not think about American history all that much.
 But you can change that (and teach your kid a thing or two or three) on Tuesday, September 17.
 That’s because the 17th is Citizenship Day and Constitution Day.
 Both are official U.S. holidays that are super important, but they’re often overlooked and underrated.